matheusjmoura/currency-conversion/README.md

 This approach was done because of free plan access from Exchange Rates Data API, that let you use only EUR as base currency.

 ### Caching the tax rates
 The project uses a free plan from Exchange Rates Data API.
 It returns real-time exchange rates data updated every 60 minutes, every 10 minutes, or every 60 seconds.
 However, this plan has a maximum limit of 250 requests per month.
-Therefore, the Exchange Rates Data API cannot be consumed on every new exchange operation, assuming there are more than 250 operations per month.
+Therefore, the Exchange Rates Data API cannot be consumed on every new exchange operation, assuming there will be more than 250 operations per month.

 ```math
 minimumRequestRange ≅ \frac{24 hours}{(\frac{250 requests}{30 days})}